 When you gain an understanding about what's going on with your prospect companies and their industries, you’ll begin to gain business acumen.
 This will let you tie your objectives to the company’s business goals and explain the valuable impact of what you’re selling to executive buyers.

-What’s really holding you back and causing you to miss quota?
-Our research on this topic shows us that pipeline, process, and communicating value are key.
-Sales leaders can help ensure quota attainment for their teams through consistency in prospecting efforts, simplicity in the sales process, and value in communications.
+When it comes to quota attainment, pipeline, process, training, and communicating value are key.
+Sales leaders can help ensure quota attainment for their teams through consistency in prospecting efforts, simplifying the sales process, and emphasizing value in communications.